exasol/public-knowledgebase/Database-Features/quot-active-session-limit-quot-reached.md

 ### 2.1.
 JDBC parameter "superconnection=1"

 If the message appears constantly and you are not able to login to check what is happening, you can use a special driver parameter to login as SYS.
 In your SQL client, you can set the JDBC parameter "superconnection=1", which will enable you to login as SYS, even if the active session limit is reached and your login is delayed.

+The parameter is also supported for ODBC and ADO.NET drivers.
+For valid values please refer to driver documentation: [Drivers](https://docs.exasol.com/db/latest/connect_exasol/drivers.htm).

 ### 2.2.
 Kill sessions